Azure/azure-cli-extensions/src/devcenter/README.md

 ```

 ### Uninstall ###
-You can see if the extension is installed by running `az extension list`.
+Run `az extension list` to see if the extension is installed.

-You can see the current version of your extension by running `az --version`.
+Run `az --version` to see the current verion of the extension.

-You can remove the extension by running:
+To remove the extension use the below CLI command
 ``` sh
 az extension remove --name vmware
 ```